ujnzxw/oh-my-earth/README.md

 ### xfce4

 On xfce4, you can set which displays you want to change the background of using the xfce displays variable.
-If you get an error and you're not sure whichdisplay to use, you can find your display in the output of
+If you get an error and you're not sure which display to use, you can find your display in the output of:

     xfconf-query --channel xfce4-desktop --list | grep last-image

 ### Nitrogen